I listen every Monday morning

 let me down another path but the interest in realm of the profession is

 still there.
-If you have time please drop me an email from time to time
+If you have time please drop me an email from time to time and

 allow me to live your perils and successes vicariously.
-I like to know
+I like to know how

 different businesses run and the creative things people do to overcome